According to Newton's First and Second Laws, what happens whe... | Study Prep in Pearson+

 Multiple Choice

-Which of the following situations best describes the presence of unbalanced forces according to Newton's First and Second Laws?
+Which statement best describes how a machine can help make work easier according to Newton's and Laws?

-Which statement best describes the difference between an unbalanced force and balanced forces acting on an object?

-According to Newton's First Law, what is the state of an object when all the forces acting on it are balanced ()?

 8